aralroca/etiketai/CONTRIBUTING.md

 ## Creating your first Pull-Request

-We try to make it as easy as possible to contribute to Labelai and make heavy use of GitHub's "Draft PR" feature which tags Pull-Requests (short = PR) as work in progress.
-PRs tend to be published as soon as there is an idea that the developer deems worthwhile to include into Labelai and has written some rough code.
+We try to make it as easy as possible to contribute to Etiketai and make heavy use of GitHub's "Draft PR" feature which tags Pull-Requests (short = PR) as work in progress.
+PRs tend to be published as soon as there is an idea that the developer deems worthwhile to include into Etiketai and has written some rough code.
 The PR doesn't have to be perfect or anything really.

 Once a PR or a Draft PR has been created our community typically joins the discussion about the proposed change.
 Sometimes that includes ideas for test cases or even different ways to go about implementing a feature.